MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-advanced-example.md

 ### Customer Rewards page objects

 For each page object, you can specify the target Help page that describes the feature that the page object is part of.
-The `ContextSensitiveHelpPage` property on the apge obbject works together with the link that is specified in the app.json file.
+The `ContextSensitiveHelpPage` property on the page object works together with the link that is specified in the app.json file.
 For more information, see [Configure Context-Sensitive Help](../help/context-sensitive-help.md).

 #### Customer Rewards Wizard page object
 The following code adds the 50100 **Customer Rewards Wizard** page that enables the user to accept the terms for using the extension as well as activating the extension.
 The page consists of a welcome step, an activation step, and a finish step.
 The welcome step has a checkbox for the Terms of Use that must be enabled.
 The activation step has a text box where the activation code must be entered for validation.
 A valid activation code for this sample extension is any 14 character alphanumeric code.